-A lot of calculators look simple on the surface, but the decisions behind the inputs are where stress shows up.
-This guide is written for solo business owners.
-A solo consultant has decent revenue but no structured annual plan, so every tax deadline feels like a crisis.
+Most people in solo business owners do not struggle because they are careless.
+They struggle because A solo consultant has decent revenue but no structured annual plan, so every tax deadline feels like a crisis.

 A Practical Framework